Kalabasa/leanrada.com/src/pages/works/kalabasa.md

 <marquee><code><pre>              M E T A</pre></code></marquee>
 <marquee><code><pre>               M E T A</pre></code></marquee>

-Seriously though, this page is WIP.
+This page is a WIP.